timeplus-io/proton/README.md

 ## Need help?

-Join our [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Timeplus Proton users.
+Please use [GitHub Discussions](https://github.com/timeplus-io/proton/discussions) to share your feedbacks or questions for Timeplus Proton.

-For filing bugs, suggesting improvements, or requesting new features, see the [open issues](https://github.com/timeplus-io/proton/issues) here on GitHub.
+For filing bugs, suggesting improvements, or requesting new features, open [GitHub Issues](https://github.com/timeplus-io/proton/issues).

+To connect with Timeplus engineers or inquire about Timeplus Enterprise, join our [Timeplus Community Slack](https://timeplus.com/slack).

 ## Licensing